-You’ve chosen the venue, you’ve done the catering, and the band you’ve hired is so awesome that even their video has moved you to tears.
+You’ve chosen the venue, you’ve picked out moissanite jewelry items that match your dress, you’ve done the catering, and the band you’ve hired is so awesome that even their video has moved you to tears.
 You’re confident the wedding is going to be a blast, and the phrase “actual day” turns you into a little bundle of joy.

 #5.
 You get to hear the laughter and tears